reacton-js/creaton/README.md

 Creaton is a JavaScript plugin for quickly creating [Web Components](https://javascript.info/web-components).
 The plugin supports all technologies, methods and properties such as [slots](https://javascript.info/slots-composition) and [Shadow DOM](https://javascript.info/shadow-dom) that are provided by standard Web Components.

+*- In version 2.8.0, a bug in accessing special properties in static methods of closed components was fixed.*

 *- Since version 2.4.0, the security of closed components has increased significantly.
 Getting/changing the state and HTML content of a component is possible only from static methods.*

 *- Since version  2.5.0, support for [rendering](https://www.patterns.dev/posts/server-side-rendering) on the [Node.js](https://nodejs.org/) server has been added to the plugin.*